The glorious Woolacombe Beach is often winning awards for its clean water, clean beach, beauty and facilities, amongst other things!

 Marine Drive runs parallel to Woolacombe Beach and offers parking and access to the most beautiful and tranquil parts of the beach.

-Compared to other North Devon beaches, Woolcombe Beach has clearer and greener water, much like beaches in Cornwall, a refreshing change from the murky water of other beaches, and so much more inviting!
+Compared to other North Devon beaches, Woolacombe Beach can have clearer and greener water, much like beaches in Cornwall, a refreshing change from the murky water of other beaches, and so much more inviting!
 Woolacombe Beach has been awarded The Blue Flag on numerous occasions – The Blue Flag beach award is widely considered the gold standard for beaches.

 Walking the length of Woolacombe Beach is always a special moment, gives you time to think, relax, unwind, refresh and focus, ideal for those living and working in more hectic built up areas, looking for a break.
-It, of course, goes without saying that there is gold at the end of the rainbow, in the shape of a hearty plate of food, or a refreshing post walk drink, be it a mug of hot chocolate or beer!
+End your walk with a hearty plate of food and a refreshing post walk drink.

 Woolacombe Beach and Woolacombe are central to other great areas and things to do in North Devon, take some time to explore Morte Point, Rockham Bay and Lee Bay, where there are also some great places to eat, drink and stay.
 Take a walk and see where you end up!